go140point6/pvpcoin-masternode-setup/readme.md

 ready?

-2. Back on your control wallet, you encrypted this wallet, didn't you?
+2. Back on your control wallet, you DID encrypt this wallet, didn't you?
 Don't forget to escape any special characters (see the top).
-The number after the passphrase is the time in seconds that the wallet remains unlocked, you only need it unlocked long enough to start up the masternode:
+The number after the passphrase is the time in seconds that the wallet remains unlocked, you only need it unlocked long enough to start up the masternode.

+Again, note the space in front of the command to unlock the wallet.
+This keeps your passphrase from being recorded in the shell's history:
 ```
  ./playervsplayercoin-cli walletpassphrase <mylongrandompassphrase> 120
 ./playervsplayercoin-cli startmasternode alias false <mymnalias>
 ```
 where \<mymnalias\> is the name of your masternode alias (without brackets).
 In our example above, this was MN1